 Compression settings for each band:

-As seen in the image above, there are 4 individual compressors that can be seen.
-Each has setting like Attack, Release, Ratio, Threshold, solo and bypass.
+Each has a setting like Attack, Release, Ratio, Threshold, solo, and bypass.

 Some application of a Multi-Band Compressor